Contemplative Arts Festival of Saskatoon

 A bowl of soup and fried bannock.
 The soup looks rich and chunky with tomatos, vegetables and macaroni.

-Soup and bannock. (facebook image)
+Soup and bannock.
+(Facebook image)

-Lunch: Soup and bannock
+Lunch: Soup and Bannock

-Drop in: Saturday May 24,
+Saturday May 24, 2025,

-from Noon to 1:00 p.m.
+from noon to 1:00 pm.

 Location: Schnell Hall, lower level.